Cherwell and the EU-U.S. Privacy Shield

-As further explained in the “Questions or Complaints” section of the Cherwell Privacy Statement, we encourage you to contact us should you have a Privacy Shield-related or Safe Harbor-related (or general privacy-related) complaint.
+As further explained in the “Questions or Complaints” section of the Cherwell Privacy Statement, we encourage you to contact us should you have a Privacy Shield-related (or general privacy-related) complaint.
 Cherwell will respond to an individual complaint within forty-five (45) days.
-If an issue cannot be resolved, Cherwell will refer such complaints under the Privacy Shield Principles and the Safe Harbor Principles to an independent dispute resolution body based in the United States, JAMS.
-If you do not receive timely acknowledgment of your complaint from us, or if we have not resolved your complaint, please contact or visit https://www.jamsadr.com/file-an-eu-us-privacy-shield-or-safe-harbor-claim for more information or to file a complaint.
-The services of JAMS are provided at no cost to you.
+If an issue cannot be resolved, Cherwell will refer such complaints under the Privacy Shield to JAMS, an independent dispute resolution body based in the United States.
+If you do not receive timely acknowledgment of your complaint from us, or if we have not resolved your complaint, please contact or visit https://www.jamsadr.com/eu-us-privacy-shield for more information or to file a complaint.
+JAMS’ services are provided at no cost to you.
 Under certain conditions, as further explained in the Privacy Shield Principles, individuals in the EEA may invoke binding arbitration before the Privacy Shield Panel in order to address residual complaints not resolved by any other means.
 Cherwell is subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission (FTC).

-Cherwell provides a mechanism for assuring compliance with the Privacy Shield Principles and Safe Harbor Principles.
-Cherwell uses a self-assessment, and at least once a year Cherwell will certify that this Privacy Shield Policy and it Privacy Statement are accurate, comprehensive, prominently displayed, implemented and in conformity with the Privacy Shield Principles and Safe Harbor Principles.
-Cherwell will monitor adherence to the Privacy Shield Principles and Safe Harbor Principles.
+Cherwell provides a mechanism for assuring compliance with the Privacy Shield Principles.
+Cherwell uses a self-assessment, and at least once a year Cherwell will certify that this Privacy Shield Policy and its Privacy Statement are accurate, comprehensive, prominently displayed, implemented and in conformity with the Privacy Shield Principles.
+Cherwell will monitor adherence to the Privacy Shield Principles.
 Any employee who intentionally violates this Privacy Shield Policy will be subject to disciplinary action up to and including termination of employment.

 Adherence to the Principles may be limited: (a) to the extent necessary to meet national security, public interest, or law enforcement requirements; (b) by statute, government regulation, or case law that creates conflicting obligations or explicit authorizations, provided that, in exercising any such authorization, Cherwell can demonstrate that its non-compliance with the Principles is limited to the extent necessary to meet the overriding legitimate interests furthered by such authorization; or (c) if the effect of the Directive or Member State law is to allow exceptions or derogations, provided such exceptions or derogations are applied in comparable contests.

-This Policy may be amended from time to time, consistent with the requirements of the Principles.
+This Policy may be amended from time to time, consistent with the requirements of the Privacy Shield Principles.

 The following definitions apply to this Privacy Shield Policy: